For a long time, agile was a set of management practices relevant only to the software development Cultural Industry Change.

 - The process should adapt to change than strictly following a plan

-Comparison with Traditional Methods
+Comparison with Traditional Methods and Cultural Industry Change

 As companies shift from the traditional waterfall/spiral method to agile, it is an interesting debate if agile really is an effective method in comparison to Waterfall, or is it just a fad that all companies seem to be following?